GeoMOER/geoAI/docs/units/_unit03/unit03-02-00_randomly_good.md

 ## What are we up to?

-We will try to predict tree species and their successional stages for a forest in Rhineland-Palatinate with machine learning (random forest), Sentinel-2, LiDAR and forest inventory data.
+We would like to determine areas in Hesse that contain orchard meadows.
+For this we will use a machine learning approach, together with DOPs (digital orthophoto) as well as orchard meadows field surveys of the Hessian State Agency for Nature Conservation, Environment and Geology.

 ## Why are we doing this?